Author | Permission to Use Info | Print PDF

-Target denial means denying a potential attacker access to you, physically or emotionally.
+Target denial skills are useful online as well as in real life situations.
+It means denying a potential attacker access to you, physically or emotionally.
 Another definition is, “Don’t be there!”
 Skills include:

 - Planning ahead

 - Leaving in a powerful, respectful way